Risk Management Tools & Resources

 Record Retention Basics for Healthcare Practices

 Healthcare practices generate and maintain many different types of records, including patient health records and business records.
-These records help each organization maintain critical information and deliver quality services and care.
+These records help organizations maintain critical information and deliver quality services and care.

 To protect records, healthcare practices should develop and implement formal record retention policies and procedures.
 Doing so will help establish a systematic and organized approach to record management.
 Further, formal policies and procedures may help defend against allegations of spoliation — i.e., that records were deliberately or maliciously destroyed.